gaurangsathaye/JavaLRUMemoryDiskCache/README.md

         You decide if your cached object is valid.

-        You can use timestamps, last modified or any other parameters to determine if your cached object is valid.
+        You can use timestamps, last modified or any other parameters to determine if your cached object is valid (return true), or whether it should be reloaded (return false).

         You can also just test for not null. ie: return (null != o).
         Returning true if not null, means the cached object is always valid and never has to be reloaded.